EthanPoon25/tsx-drug-testing/README.md

 5) React dashboard renders charts, heatmaps, and 3D structures (3Dmol.js).

 ## How it works (core idea)
-Instead of optimizing a single static metric, QBrainX co-evolves the generator, quantum binding energy, and brain-like reward:
+Instead of optimizing a single static metric, this project co-evolves the generator, quantum binding energy, and brain-like reward:

-Instead of optimizing a single static metric, QBrainX co-evolves three components: the GAN generator, quantum-estimated binding energy, and an adaptive brain-like reward.
+Instead of optimizing a single static metric, this project co-evolves three components: the GAN generator, quantum-estimated binding energy, and an adaptive brain-like reward.

 E_bind: Binding energy estimated via Variational Quantum Eigensolver (VQE).